-- 7. BOLT FLANGE TO TRANSOM Bolt the E bracket flange on its mounting pad securely to the hull with the backing plate inside. - 8.
-ASSEMBLE THE END FITTINGS ONTO THE STRUT (STAY TUBE) AND BOLT - SHAFT CLAMP: Assemble the shaft clamp around the strut and the shaft tube.
-As this point, you will be using the real shaft assembly.
-Ensure that the plastic shaft sleeve is in place (best if taped to the clamp).
-Tighten the bolts only sufficiently to hold the shaft clamp in its planned position.
-The stay tube should be touching the plastic sleeve. - > TRANSOM CLAMP: Assemble the transom clamp around the strut with the strut fully into the clamp. - Bracket bolts should be tightened snugly.
-If using a torque wrench, 30 LBT.FT (40.67 N m) is sufficient for all M10 Bracket bolt sets. - Warning: Tighten bolts to your usual snug tightness with a socket wrench.
-Please be very conscious not to crank too hard as the result can be a cracked casting. - > WARNING: Follow the Bolt Tightening Sequence!
+- 7. BOLT FLANGE TO TRANSOM Bolt the E Bracket Flange on its Mounting Pad securely to the hull with the Backing Plate inside. - 8.
+ASSEMBLE THE END FITTINGS ONTO THE STRUT (STAY TUBE) AND BOLT - > SHAFT CLAMP: Assemble the Shaft Clamp around the Stay Tube Strut and the Shaft Tube.
+As this point, you will be using the real Shaft Assembly.
+Ensure that the plastic Shaft Sleeve is in place (best if taped to the clamp).
+Tighten the bolts only sufficiently to hold the Shaft Clamp in its planned position.
+The E Stay Tube should be touching the plastic Shaft Sleeve. - > TRANSOM CLAMP: Assemble the Transom Clamp around the E Stay Tube Strut with the Strut fully inserted into the clamp. - ➤ Bracket bolts should be tightened snugly.
+If using a torque wrench, 30 LBT.FT (40.67 N m) is sufficient for all M10 Bracket bolt sets. - > Warning: Tighten bolts to your usual snug tightness with a socket wrench.
+Please be very conscious not to crank too hard as the result can be a cracked casting. - > WARNING: Follow the Bolt Tightening Sequence! - ➤ TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE, shown in drawing above: All 4 (2 on each) A bolts must be tightened first.
+Check that the tightening is even the gaps in the castings should be even.
+Only when all A bolts are tightened should the B bolt then be tightened.

-- TIGHTEN BOLTS ACCORDING TO BOLT TIGHTENING SEQUENCE: All 4 (2 on each) A bolts must be tightened first.
-Check that the tightening is even - the gaps in the castings are even.
-Only when all A bolts are tightened should the B bolt then be tightened. - 9.
-When the E bracket installation is complete, recheck the tightness of all bolts.
+9. When the E bracket installation is complete, recheck the tightness of all bolts.